contentful/live-preview/packages/content-source-maps/README.md

   <ContentfulLivePreviewProvider experimental={{ ignoreManuallyTaggedElements: true }} />
   ```

-- Using Apollo GraphQL:
-  - To utilize Apollo Client with GraphQL, consider using [HTTPLink](https://www.apollographql.com/docs/react/networking/advanced-http-networking/#constructor-options).
-By default, the extensions option (where Content Source Maps live) is disabled.
-You need to enable this option.
-  - Alternatively, you can create a custom link to add extensions to the response.
-For guidance on this, refer to [this example](https://www.apollographql.com/docs/react/networking/advanced-http-networking/#modifying-response-data).
+- For usage with @apollo/client, a custom link is needed to add the extensions to forward the extionsions to the response.
+[Example](../../examples/content-source-maps-apollo/lib/api-graphql.ts)

 ## Limitations